havenwood/ichannel/README.md

 uses to queues its messages (ruby objects), and also to ensure that messages are received in the order they are sent.

+__SERIALIZATION__

-In order to transport ruby objects through a channel the objects are serialized before a write and deserialized after a read.
-The choice of serializer is left up to you.
+ichannel relies on serialization when writing and reading from the underlying UNIXSocket.
+A ruby object is serialized before a write, and it is deserialized after a read.
+The choice of serializer is left up to you, though.
 A serializer can be any object that implements `dump` and `load` -- two methods that are usually implemented by serializers written in ruby.

 __EXAMPLES__

 __1.__

 A demo of how to pass ruby objects through a channel and also between processes.
 [Marshal](http://rubydoc.info/stdlib/core/Marshal) is the serializer of choice in this example: